 1. The Recruiter you want – The Recruiter you want finds talent and fills your openings.

-1. Does your Recruiter ever pass along resumes to you that have not been screened for the job you have open?
+1. Does your casino online Recruiter ever pass along resumes to you that have not been screened for the job you have open?

 2. Does your Recruiter give you weekly updates, with metrics, on how your position is progressing?
 Metrics to include but not limited to: how many screened resumes passed onto you to review, how many resumes screened, how many resumes applied, how many interviews took place that week, etc.